 What Sets Us Apart?

-- Neurological patients have opportunities to participate in clinical trials and other research through the hospital’s Center for Neuroscience and Neurological Recovery.
+- Opportunities to participate in clinical trials and other research through the hospital’s Center for Neuroscience and Neurological Recovery.

-- Neurological patients have access to specialized clinics that offer evaluations and guidance for the selection of wheelchairs, environmental control units, adaptive computer equipment and other assistive technology.
+- Access to specialized clinics that offer evaluations and guidance for the selection of wheelchairs, seating systems and other assistive technology.

-- Neurological patients have access to lifelong care through an extensive network of outpatient clinics including Methodist Neurological Rehabilitation in Flowood.
+- Access to lifelong care through an extensive network of outpatient clinics including Methodist Outpatient Therapy in Flowood and Ridgeland.

-- Neurological patients have priority access to our three handicap accessible apartment complexes and our long-term, residential care facility.
+- Access to our three handicap accessible apartment complexes and our long-term, residential care facility.

 Methodist Rehabilitation Center

 Jackson, MS 39216